jeremythen/Challenges/Data Structures/README.md

 Implement a `String toStringPreOrder()` method to return a string representation of the binary search tree being traversed in an Pre Order way.

 Implement a `T[] toArrayInOrder()` method to return an array with all the elements from the tree, traversed in a In Order way.

+Implement a `T[] toArrayBreadthFirst()` method to return an array with all the elements from the tree, traversed in a Breadth-first way.

+### Binary Heap (Min and Max heap)

+Document the methods and specify the time and space complexity and the reason why this is, on the documentation comment.

+The Binary Heap data structure, is a binary tree where the root node keeps the smallest value in the tree (Min Heap), or the greatest value in the tree (Max Heap), in a way that, it's really efficient to see (peek) the smallest/greatest value in the tree (constant time).

+1) Implement a Min Heap
+2) Implement a Max Heap

+This data structure is usually implemented with an array as the backing data structure.

+In a Max Heap, the value in each node is greater than or equal to the values of it's children.

+In a Min Heap, the value in each node is smaller than or equal to the value of it's children.

+If we were to remove the root node, then we would need to find the next greatest (Max Heap) or smallest (Min Heap) to make it now the greatest/smallest in that heap.

+#### Methods to implement

+Implement a `void add(T element)` method to add an element to the heap.

+Implement a `T peek()` method to retrieve, but not remove, the value of the root node (the min element if it's a Min Heap, the max value if it's a Max Heap).

+Implement a `T remove()` method to remove and retrieve the value of the root node.
+This method should find the next min/max value to replace this element before turning.

+Implement a `T[] removeAll()` method to remove and retrieve all the elements in the tree.
+If it's a Min Heap, these values should be sorted in a ascending order.
+If it's a Max Heap, these values should now be sorted in a descending order.

+Implement a `int size()` method to see the size of the tree.

+Implement a `boolean isEmpty()` method to see if the tree is empty.

+### Priority Queue

+Document the methods and specify the time and space complexity and the reason why this is, on the documentation comment.

+A Priority Queue is a queue that automatically orders the element just added, to the position in the queue where it belongs based on it's priority.

+The priority can be anything.
+For simplicity, let's say that the priority is the same value that we are trying to push to the queue.
+If we are pushing integer numbers, then the value of these integers will be their priority.

+This data structure can be implemented using a Min or Max heap as the backing data structure, depending on how you want to treat the priorities.
+If a smaller value means more priority, then use a Min Heap to implement the priority queue.
+If a greater value means more priority, then use a Max Heap to implement the priority queue.

+The contract for this data structure, as it's name suggests, is exactly the same as a regular queue.
+The only difference is how it works internally.
+If an element is pushed at the tail of the queue, that element will potentially bubble up until it reaches the head of the line, if it's the smallest value (in a Min Heap), or if it's the greatest value (in a Max Heap).

+#### Methods to implement

+Implement all the methods defined in the Queue.

+### Graph

+// Pending...

+## After Implementation

+After implementing the data structures and analyzing the time and space complexity for all of the common operations on them, compare the similar data structures and based on how the work, time and space complexity, think about the following:

+1) Which is best for which scenario
+   1) Which is more efficient in terms of time and/or space complexity for certain scenarios.

+For example, we can compare an ArrayList with a LinkedList and think in which cases each of them could be a better option.
+When implementing an ArrayList, since we use an array as our backing data structure and the arrays once created they cannot grow dynamically, we need to create a new array with twice the space as the previous one and copy all the values of the previous array, whenever the previous array reaches it's maximum capacity while adding a new element.
+The LinkedList doesn't have to deal with that overhead.

+This is a good example.
+There are more things to think about for each data structure.
+Try to figure it out comparing the same operations on similar data structures and write some comments about, probably in a new .md file and push it with your solutions.

+To give you a heads up, try thinking about these after implementing them:

+Differences and similarities in terms of time and space complexity of:

+1) ArrayList vs. LinkedList
+   1) On their `add` methods
+   2) On their `get(int index)` methods
+   3) On their `remove(int index)` methods
+2) ArrayQueue vs. LinkedQueue
+   1) On their `add` methods
+   2) On their `remove` methods
+   3) On their `poll` methods
+   4) 3) On their `peek` methods
+3) ArrayStack vs. LinkedStack
+   1) On their `push` methods
+   2) On their `pop` methods
+   3) On their `peek` methods

+This will help you make a better decisions when selecting a data structure depending on the scenario.